zeyrox-op/zerox/README.md

 # ᏃᎬ¥ƦᎾX ßØ†
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

-ᏃᎬ¥ƦᎾX-ßØ† made by ZEYROX_XY.
+ᏃᎬ¥ƦᎾX-ßØ† made by @ZEYROX_XY.
 Supported by respective MAFIA-BOT OWNER @H1M4N5HU0P.
 Join for update related info channel and group :- https://t.me/ZEYROXBOT_SUPPORT THANKS FOR VISITING OUR REPO💖
 [![ᏃᎬ¥ƦᎾX-ßØ†](https://telegra.ph/file/75229ba894ef780332815.jpg)](https://t.me/ZEYROX_UPDATES)